MarinaNitze/progress-dashboard/README.md

 Start dev: `npm start`

-Build and start prod: `npm run build && npm run serve`
+Build and start prod locally: `npm run build && npm run serve`

-## AWS Integration
+## CMS

-### Prod deployment

-Using aws s3 static website hosting configured with gatsby-plugin-s3 and a prebuilt s3 bucket Using cloudfront distribution
+This website uses netlify-cms to manage a lot of it's content.
+To access the cms, simply add `/admin` to the domain url.

+Users are granted access/edit permissions via the netlify site workspace.

-### Deployment Previews
+## Deployment

-Using github actions in `.github/workflows/` to automate

-- building s3 bucket as static site with necessary permissions on pull request
-- buildilng and deploying pull request to s3 bucket on opening pull request
-- synching s3 bucket on new commits to an open pull request
-- deleting bucket and contents when a pull request is merged or closed

-### Netlify CMS

-Configuration of backend in `static/admin/config.yml` Using aws lambda functions behind aws api gateways for authorization calls, code in `OAuthLambdas/` folder Using github OAuth Apps to provide [OAuth service](https://github.com/organizations/Bloom-Works/settings/applications/1756326)
-Using aws secret manager to store github secrets in aws.
+This site is hosted with netlify and there are integrations between the repository hosted on github and the site workspace in netlify.

+Whenever a new pull request is created, netlify will build a deployment preview of the code change and the url for the preview can be found in the pull request conversation on github.

+To deploy to the production site, merge code into the main branch and netlify will start the ci/cd pipeline to build and deploy to production.